pdoehle/bibliometrics-for-librarians/docs/index.markdown

 ---
 ## Part 1 - Tools for the Job
 *Weeks 1-8*
-- Introduction
+- Introduction to R and R Studio
 - R Syntax
-- Data with R and Tidyverse
+- Cleaning and Normalizing Data with R and Tidyverse
 - Data visualization with ggplot2
-- R and API's

-## Part 2 - Working with Data
+## Part 2 - Working with Bibliometric Data
 *Weeks 9-16*
 - The OpenCitations Corpus and Other Data Sources
+- R and APIs: Introduction to rcrossref and citecorp
-- Cleaning and Normalization of Data
+- A Review of Bibliometric Methods
 - Confidence in Results
 - Introduction to Graphs
-- Centrality
-- Connectedness
-- Clustering
+- Centrality, Connectedness, & Clustering

 ## Part 3 - Applying the Knowledge
 *Weeks 17-18*